Close Menu

 October 8, 1988 — Bloomington, Indiana

-These days Ohio State is the bully of the Big Ten, routinely blowing out its conference foes almost every week.
+For generations, Ohio State has been the bully of the Big Ten, routinely blowing out its conference foes almost every week.

 But on a beautiful early October afternoon in Bloomington, in front of a sold out Memorial Stadium crowd and national television audience, it was the Hoosiers who asserted their dominance.